cysouw/diathesis/text/c03_summaryDia.md

 ### *Resultativ Ganz/voll-Objekttausch* {#sec:summary-resultativ-ganz-voll}

-The ~~Resultativ Ganz/voll-Objekttausch~~ (full discussion in [@sec:adverbial-applicative-voll]) is basically the same diathesis as the one in the previous section, but marked with a resultative preverbial *voll-* instead of a preverb.
+The ~~Resultativ Ganz/voll-Objekttausch~~ (full discussion in [@sec:adverbial-applicative-voll]) is basically the same diathesis as the one in the previous section, but marked with a resultative preverbial *voll‑* instead of a preverb.
 For example, the verb *pumpen* 'to pump' can be turned in *vollpumpen* 'to pump until full' [@next] with the same object exchange.
 Starting from *pumpen* [@next a,b] with an accusative object (*Luft* 'air') and an obligatory prepositional location (*Reifen* 'tire'), the diathesis to *vollpumpen* turns the prepositional phrase into an accusative and the accusative into an optional *mit* prepositional phrase [@next c,d].
 Again, the semantics are such that the new object *Reifen* is a container that is filled with the old object *Luft*.

 ::: ex
 a.
 Ich pumpe Luft in den Reifen.